 Elephants and Love

 Despite its humongous size and demeanor, this animal is adored for its silliness and is known for symbolizing love.
 Elephant symbolism is interlinked with Feng Shui because it activates a love relationship.
-The figure of an elephant is usually in an area that would entice the emotion of love and adoration between two people.

 Elephants and Career Success

 If you are looking for success, elephants and career success are two peas in a pod, where placing an image or figure of it outside your workplace invites promotion.
 Where the elephant does impart wisdom, it also represents success.
-Placing it near your desk or the room you work in also welcomes energy that is favorable to one's success in their career.